the episode

 Kimberly Faith: Right.
 But Jesus did teach the exact opposite, that true greatness is impossible without humility.
 Why do you think that is?

 Kimberly Faith: Well, like we always do in our podcast, we go to God’s word.
-And let’s just start with Isaiah 5seven 15.
+And let’s just start with Isaiah 57:15.
 And this is God talking.
-You know, he he’s he’s talking about, the humility.
-And he says, for thus says says the lord I’m sorry.
+You know, he’s talking about humility.
+And he says, for thus says the Lord, I’m sorry.

 John McLarty: That’s a great verse.

 Kimberly Faith: It’s such a great verse.
-And and so, one of the things that, we actually talked about, in an earlier podcast, the Gifts of Christmas series, was the gift of humility, how humility is actually a gift.
+And so, one of the things that we actually talked about, in an earlier podcast, the Gifts of Christmas series, was the gift of humility, how humility is actually a gift.
 And, we can’t conjure it up on our own.

-John McLarty: Mhmm.
-Blessed are the poor in spirit.
+John McLarty: Blessed are the poor in spirit.

 Kimberly Faith: That’s right.
 That’s right.
-And and even you know, we know that a lost person, a person who’s never been born again, can conjure up humility.
-But we know that because when we’re born again, we are in Christ, and then Christ the presence of Christ is as the you know, having the genetic DNA of our soul and spirit now enables us to have the gift of humility.
+And even you know, we know that a lost person, a person who’s never been born again, can conjure up some kind of humility.
+But we know that because when we’re born again, we are in Christ, and then the presence of Christ is as you know, having the genetic DNA of our soul and spirit now enables us to have the gift of humility.
 And, but isn’t it amazing that this our omnipotent, omniscient, loving God chooses to dwell with the humble.

 John McLarty: He wants to bless the humble.